smroid/cedar-server/building.md

 its own instructions on how to build and run.
 The remainder of this document concerns Cedar-server only.

+need to update this-- have to build cedar-aim first, so cedar-server can have the web assets to server???

 You must clone these repos into sibling directories, for example `/home/pi/projects/cedar-camera`, `/home/pi/projects/cedar-detect`, `/home/pi/projects/cedar-server`, etc.